We are an independent, traditional, egalitarian minyan.

 Sam Asher leads the service with his unique musical style developed over more than 20 years as a Chazzan.
 Infectious and engaging, we invite you to jump in and sing out.

 We daven until the Torah service, then we break for a shared meal to sweeten our tongues and shared Torah study to sweeten our souls.
 After study and a meal, we conclude with Musaf.

 The meals are a shared effort and joy of the whole community.
 When you plan to come, just check out our website by Wednesday and sign up for a dish to share.

 Shabbat services are generally held the first and third Friday evenings at 6pm and the second and fourth Saturday mornings at 9am.
 Some variations occur around holidays, so check the calendar tab for specifics.
-Shabbat services are held at Nazareth College Golisano Academic Center room 375.
+Shabbat services are held at the Sulam Center, in Elizabeth George Hall at Nazareth College.
 All are welcome.